 A new Aurora County book was published in August 2018, A Long Line of Cakes, starring most of the characters in the Aurora County trilogy and adding Emma Lane Cake, her five brothers, four dogs, two parents, and a bakery in Halleluia, Mississippi.

 Deborah’s newest project is called “The Sixties Trilogy: Three Novels of the 1960s.”
 The novels are written in documentary format — a form Deborah pioneered in order to tell the story of the Sixties in America.
 Historical fiction, non-fiction and opinionated biography exist in the same book with primary source material in scrapbooks to accompany the stories.
 Book one, Countdown 1962, was published in May 2010 by Scholastic Press.
 Book two, Revolution 1964, was published in 2014 and is a Golden Kite Award winner, a Jane Addams Peace Award honor book, an NAACP Image Award finalist, and a 2014 National Book Award Finalist.
-Book three, Anthem 1969 will be published in 2019.
+Book three, Anthem 1969 was published in 2019.
 Kent State, an exploration of the May 4, 1970 National Guard shooting of college students protesting the Vietnam War, publishes April 21, 2020.

 Deborah lives in Atlanta, Georgia, where she avoids the traffic, writes songs with her husband, jazz pianist Jim Pearce, climbs Stone Mountain, and grows the world’s most beautiful zinnias.